jwong1MHS/FRC-Driver-Station/README.md

 The scripts are to be run in administrative mode, and any shortcuts made must target to the script file location.

 Any brief flashes of red means that the script is crashing.
-Give script execution permissions by typing "Set-ExecutionPolicy RemoteSigned" and pressing A and Enter in Powershell.
+Give script execution permissions by typing "Set-ExecutionPolicy RemoteSigned" and pressing A and Enter in Powershell Administrator.

 **This script will:**
 * Change power plan to High Performance